-Noah: you always make it sad. why do you do this?
+Burton: you always make it sad. why do you do this?

 Brooks: How did I make you sad?
 I’m not sad.
 I feel good.
 We had really a good day.

-Noah: we did. you’re right. and thank you.
+Burton: we did. you’re right. and thank you.

-Brooks: Noah, just so you know, I’m confident about how things will work out for us.
+Brooks: Burton, just so you know, I’m confident about how things will work out for us.
 Whether you’re in San Francisco and I’m here or I’m in San Francisco and you’re here or we’re both in one of the two, it will happen the way it’s supposed to be.
 Not to get all metaphysical, but the universe has a funny way of shaking things out for the best.

 I want to be with you.
 There was never any question of that.
 You’re one of the most amazing men I’ve ever met and you inspire me to do amazing things.
 I absolutely can’t ask for anything more.
 Even if you break my heart.

-Noah: you’re making me tear up, which i never do. i don’t know what to say. thank you for this afternoon, it goes w/o saying. you’ve become far more meaningful to me than i ever thought we had the capacity to for one another. my spotify playlist of your songs absolutely kill me. i listen to it constantly.
+Burton: you’re making me tear up, which i never do. i don’t know what to say. thank you for this afternoon, it goes w/o saying. you’ve become far more meaningful to me than i ever thought we had the capacity to for one another. my spotify playlist of your songs absolutely kill me. i listen to it constantly.

 -that is what I couldn’t wrap my head around.”